Lesson 5 of 7 - evolve a high-nurturance family

 What Does the Cycle Mean?

 A comprehensive answer to this question merits a whole book.
+Here are some of the main impacts of the cycle:

-A vivid example is the growing American obesity epidemic, despite widespread dietary and nutri-tional programs and increasing public education.
-This trend suggests that most Americans aren't motiva-ted by the very real threat of fat-related health risks like diabetes, strokes, and heart disease.
-This illus-trates the prevalence of the psychological wounds of shame (self-devaluing and neglect) and reality dis-tortion - (e.g. denials: "I'll never get sick because I'm overweight").
+A vivid example is the growing American obesity epidemic, despite widespread dietary and nutritional programs and increasing public education.
+This trend suggests that most Americans aren't motivated by the very real threat of fat-related health risks like diabetes, strokes, and heart disease.
+This illustrates the prevalence of the psychological wounds of shame (self-devaluing and neglect) and reality distortion - (e.g. denials: "I'll never get sick because I'm overweight").

-Another sobering cycle-effect is the unremarked American divorce epidemic, which stresses mil-lions of adults and kids every year and causes many secondary personal and social problems.
+Another sobering cycle-effect is the unremarked American divorce epidemic, which stresses millions of adults and kids every year and causes many secondary personal and social problems.
 For an example of the cycle's effect on a real stepfamily couple and their kids, read this after you finish this.

 # Reality Check - how many people do you know who are making significant lifestyle changes to reduce the coming severe effects of global warming and pending energy and water shortages?
 Are you?

-The good news is - once people (like you) understand and accept this cycle - they (we) can break it and protect future generations from its effects.
-Before looking at your options, take a...
+The good news is - once people (like you) understand and accept this cycle, they (we) can alert others, break it, and protect future generations from its lethal effects.

-# Reality Check - try answering these out loud...
+# Reality Check - try answering these out loud.
 Reflect and see where you stand on the ideas above.
 T- true, F = false, and ? = "I'm not sure," or "It depends on... (what?)"

-I understand and accept the concepts of personality subselves, true Self, and false self
+I understand and accept the concepts of personality subselves, true Self, and false self (T F ?)

-For perspective, about 80% of site visitors responding to a poll say "Yes, personality subselves are real, without question."
+If you're doubtful or unsure, read this letter and then try this safe, interesting exercise.
+For perspective, about 80% of site visitors responding to this poll say "Yes, personality subselves are real, without question."

 I am motivated to assess myself honestly for significant psychological wounds now (T F ?)